 Bio

-Max teaches bass lessons and ensembles at Amped School of Music in Fargo, and serves as an adjunct professor at his alma mater, Minnesota State University Moorhead.
+Before relocating to Minneapolis, Max taught for nearly a decade in his hometown, serving as a private instructor at Amped School of Music in Fargo, and as an adjunct professor at his alma mater, Minnesota State University Moorhead.

 Photo by Scott Olsen